Brian1226/Priority-Queue/Specification.md

 ## Primary Sequence

-1. The user goes into a note
+1. The user selects a note to go into
-2. The user clicks
+2. The user clicks on the "Create new task" option

 ## Primary Postconditions

-* write
+* A new line appears within the note, where the user can type in a task

 ## Alternate Sequences